vidyagc/portfolio/_works/02-its.markdown

 <h4>SERVICES PROVIDED</h4>
 <div class="page-content-text">
 I became Web Administrator In the Streets (<a href="https://www.inthestreets.org/" target="_blank">inthestreets.org/</a>) in June, 2021.
-I provided content strategy, web design, and web development services to launch a new website.
+I provided content strategy, web design, and web development services to launch a new site.
 In the summer of 2021, In the Streets was just getting off the ground and preparing for its first fundraising push (grants applications and private donations) in the fall.
 The push was timed with a Washington Post Local Perspectives article on the organization.
 They wanted to have the new site ready to show their work and call for donations by the time the article came out.
 This proved to be the right approach as traffic to the site, and consequently donations, saw a huge spike after the article was published.
 </div>

 <h4>CASE STUDY</h4>